GuptaCoder01/HR_Analytics_DashBoard/README.md

 >The HR department lacks visibility into the total number of employees, making it challenging to assess workforce size and plan for future growth or downsizing effectively.

 # 2. Attrition Count:
+@octocat :+1: This PR looks great - it's ready to merge! :shipit:

-The organization lacks a standardized method to track employee attrition, resulting in incomplete and unreliable data on the number of employees who have left the organization.
+<The organization lacks a standardized method to track employee attrition, resulting in incomplete and unreliable data on the number of employees who have left the organization.

 # 3. Attrition Rate: